eiskaltdcpp/eiskaltdcpp/data/emoticons/peerweb/READ_ME.txt

 	Originaly created for EiskaltDC++

-	This package contains modified versions of PeerWeb emoticon pack PeerWeb is included in standart instalation of ApexDC++
+	This package contains modified versions of PeerWeb emoticon pack PeerWeb is included in standard installation of ApexDC++

 	ApexDC++ is a free Open Source program licensed under GPL 2